Shop Local, Pittsburgh: Lawrenceville

 Trim

 Adorn your closet with men’s styles from around the world at Trim…and also your underwear drawer.
-Slip on a warm plaid coat for the winter, a pair of swim trunks for vacation, or pick up some elevated basics for the everyday.
-If you don’t feel like shopping in-store you can order online to get your favorite sweater delivered right to your door.
+Slip on a warm plaid coat for winter, a pair of swim trunks for vacation, or pick up some elevated basics for everyday wear.
+If you don’t feel like shopping in-store, you can order online to get your favorite sweater delivered right to your door.

 Lawrenceville Pet Supply